-How to Make a Monogrammed Aisle Runner for Your Wedding
+How to Make a Monogrammed Wedding Aisle Runner for Your Wedding

 Decorating an Unattractive Church

 Sometimes as a bride or a wedding planner, you're faced with the prospect of having your wedding in a very—I'll be kind—unattractive church.
-The church I'm working with now is not really even a church; it's a small chapel and not a very pretty one: no stained glass, very plain furnishings, ugly glass doors leading inside instead of big carved wooden ones... you get the picture.
+The church I'm working with now is not really even a church.
+It's a small chapel and not a very pretty one: no stained glass, very plain furnishings, and ugly glass doors rather than big, carved wooden ones—you get the picture.
 Part of the plan to pretty up this space is two beautiful candelabras, a gorgeous altar spray, two adorable framed initials of the bride and groom hanging on the doors, and of course, an aisle runner for the bride to glide down on her father's arm.
 However, the aisle runners I've looked at are pretty uninspiring.
 Most are very plain and pretty cheap looking.
-I have seen some really beautiful ones covered in rose petals, but my bride doesn't want anything too over the top because she wanted all eyes on her.
+I have seen some really beautiful ones covered in rose petals, but my bride doesn't want anything too over the top because she wants all eyes on her.
 Well, of course she does; it's her day, right?!
 And I'm picturing her getting the heel of her shoe tangled in all those petals and doing a face plant right there in the middle of the aisle with everyone watching—not good!
 So, armed with only my ability to not leave well enough alone, I have taken on the challenge of creating a monogrammed aisle runner for the bride and groom that's simple, stylish, classic, and elegant just like them!

 The wedding I am planning is very classic and elegant, so I wanted to make sure the monogram on their aisle runner was beautiful and went along with the theme, as well as incorporated the wedding colors of red and white.
 I had seen some pictures of monogrammed aisle runners before and certainly believed I could make one myself for less.
 I started looking at fonts in Word and found a script I loved called Edwardian Script.
 It's very beautiful with elaborate loops and swirls, love it for the monogram letter in the middle.
 For their names and the date, I chose Monotype Corsiva, a calligraphy style print that's easy to read, yet has a classic look.
 There are tons of fonts in Word you could choose from as well as free downloads from DaFont with even more.
 I created the monogram in Microsoft Publisher and enlarged it to 36 x 36.
 You will need to piece your design together with tape if you print this on a regular printer which is what I did or you can burn a copy of your monogram to disk and take it to your local copy shop and have them enlarge it to poster size.
 That would make the design easier to work with, but a little more expensive for you.